tyleransom/DScourseS18/ModelingOptimization/OptimizationCodingBasics.md

 # Basics for coding optimization problems
 This document will give the reader an introduction to numerical optimization and the various trade-offs associated with the most common optimization algorithms.
-We will also cover how to code and evaluate an optimization problem in R.
+We will also cover how to code and evaluate an optimization problem in R. At the end, we will discuss what the cost function looks like for the most well-known statistical models and ML algorithms

 ## Basics of functional optimization